Information flow in parameterized quantum circuits: Method

 In this article we introduce a further modification to the distance metric as:

 where, $I(ij:kl)$ is defined as:

+This modification was motivated mainly by a need to more accurately treat the small class of gates relevant in a PQC context---see Appendix~\ref{ap:Motivation} for details.
 To develop some intuition about this metric, we present an illustration of the distance between the legs of a two qubit gate, C-Ry($\theta$), in Fig.~\ref{fig:distance}.
 As expected, we observe that the distance (weight of the diagonal edges) approaches infinity when theta equals zero because the two qubit gate at this value acts as identity.